Torlus/mofreus/README.md

 ---
 Basic BMP compression, applying RLE to MOst FREquently USed bytes only.

+Update: algorithm has been changed to use Span Use Size Improvement, i.e check if using RLE on a given byte value actually improves the compression.

 # About

 Simple compression and uncompression routines, with no library dependency.